Last updated: June 2026

 What does "good standing" on the TN registry mean?

 A CNA is in good standing if their certification is active (not expired or revoked) and has no abuse, neglect, or theft finding entered against them.
-Employers verify good standing through the TMU portal before hiring.
+Employers verify good standing on the state registry (administered by Credentia as of June 2026) before hiring.
 Federal law (42 CFR 483.156) prohibits Medicare/Medicaid-certified facilities from employing CNAs who are not in good standing on the state registry.

 Can I work in Tennessee with a CNA license from another state?

 Yes, through reciprocity / endorsement.
-Out-of-state CNAs apply for placement on the Tennessee Nurse Aide Registry by submitting a reciprocity application to the Tennessee Department of Health with proof of current certification in good standing in another state.
+Out-of-state CNAs apply for placement on the Tennessee Nurse Aide Registry by submitting a reciprocity application to the Tennessee Health Facilities Commission (processed through Credentia as of June 2026) with proof of current certification in good standing in another state.
 Approval typically takes 2–6 weeks.
 No retesting is required if the originating state's program met federal 75-hour minimum standards.

 Can I take my Tennessee CNA license to another state?